 The body and appendages smooth and naked, the carapace broadly triangular and very slightly longer than broad, its dorsal surface sometimes weakly convex but usually depressed and flat, the regions less markedly defined and not especially delimited by clean-cup grooves as in typical Halicarcinus.
-The rostrum composed of three lobes, of which the median one is broad and spatuliform and is upturned, while the lateral teeth are small and acuminate.
-The postocular tooth also very small.
-There are two lobular processes on the antero-lateral borders, the anterior of which is smaller than the posterior.
+The rostrum composed of three lobes, of which the median one is broad and spatuliform and is upturned, while the lateral a.
+Dactylus of the 4th ambulatory leg, ×35.